21st

 Paadal Petra Shiva Sthalam praised by Sundarar, and

-this Kailasanathar temple are close to each other, existed same period and
+this Kailasanathar Temple are close to each other, existed in the same period, and

 Shiva of this temple was not praised by Sundarar in his Thevara hymns